Dashark/AdvancedSoftwareTopic/README.md

 ## Grading

 - Final Project (100%) consists of the following 3 parts
-  - Presentation (20%): Content, Teamwork, PPT, Presentation Sill
+  - Presentation (20%): Content, PPT, Presentation Sill
   - Peer Evaluation (20%): Weighted Average.
   - Instructor Evaluation (60%): Participation, Communication, Difficulty.

-## Your Topic & Teams
+## Your Topic

-- After 8 weeks, delivery a document
+- After 8 weeks, delivery a final document
   - Your Project Topic (as opening report)
-  - Your Team Members (done by SELF or NO MORE than THREE)
   - REQUIRED: Github management
-- Info me if you want to change your topic or team.
+- Info me if you want to change your topic.